Project update - May 14, 2014

-In June 2012, Weston Solutions Inc. resume cleaning up Camp Bonneville, a former military training post about six miles north of Camas.
+In June 2012, Weston Solutions Inc. resumed the cleanup at Camp Bonneville, a former military training post about six miles north of Camas.

 One month earlier, Board of County Commissioners approved a $7.6 million agreement with the international company that operates from 60 locations, including Seattle and its headquarters in Pennsylvania.